 Platforms: Windows/Mac OS/Linux

 Inkscape is an open source photo editor for vector illustrations similar to Adobe Illustrator.
-Vector graphics is not based on a grid of pixels, like raster graphics used in GIMP and Photoshop.
+Vector graphics are not based on a grid of pixels, like raster graphics used in GIMP and Photoshop.
 Instead, vector graphics consist of lines and polygons arranged in a shape.
 Inkscape is a free vector graphics editor to create both artistic and technical illustrations.
 People often use this free photo editing software to design logos and banners and generally do any tasks related to vector graphics.
 You can scale and visualize them with different resolutions without quality loss.
-Inkscape supports Scalable Vector Graphics standard, as well as a complete set of tools for converting, complex tasks and high resolution rendering.
+Inkscape supports Scalable Vector Graphics standard, as well as a complete set of tools for converting, complex tasks and high-resolution rendering.
 The evident disadvantage is a small number of tools for image color correction.

 Krita is a powerful graphics editor, a drawing software, and an app for basic image retouching.
-It has a very pleasant and user-friendly interface, supports both raster and vector images.
+It has a very pleasant and user-friendly interface that supports both raster and vector images.
 Krita has a particularly rich set of drawing tools that imitate color mixing and brush pressure, especially suitable for educative illustrations.
 In general, Krita is something in between GIMP online editor and Paint.Net.

 Darktable is a free open source image editor with a powerful RAW files converter, tools and features similar to Lightroom.
 This is an ideal variant for color correction and work with dozens of photos.
 I think that this software is suitable only for amateur photographers.

 LightZone is a free photo editing software to manage and edit RAW images.
-Using this open source photo editor you can easily improve photos, eliminate defects, perform basic color correction, adjust white balance, blur some areas, increase sharpness, remove traces of dust on the lens, reduce noise, which often appears when shooting with a high sensitivity rate.
+Using this open source photo editor you can easily improve photos, eliminate defects, perform basic color correction, adjust white balance, blur some areas, increase sharpness, remove traces of dust on the lens, and reduce noise, which often appears when shooting with a high sensitivity rate.
 Instead of using layers as other photo editors do, LightZone prompts the user to create a stack of the necessary tools (chain/set of tools).
 While processing photos, you can rearrange, reconfigure, activate or delete a separate tool in the set.

 Hi there, I'm Ann Young - a photographer, photo retoucher and of course, journalist.
 Here on FixThePhoto blog you can find all of my reviews, photography and photo editing tips, pricing guides, and photography experiments.